 The Global Coordinator and the Joint Lead Managers (as defined in "Subscription and Sale") have not independently verified the information contained herein.
 Accordingly, no representation, warranty or undertaking, express or implied, is made and no responsibility or liability is accepted by the Global Coordinator and the Joint Lead Managers as to the accuracy or completeness of the information contained or incorporated by reference into this Prospectus or any other information provided by the Issuer in connection thereto.
-None of the Global Coordinator or the Joint Lead Managers or any other information provided by the Issuer in connection thereto.
-The statements made in this paragraph are made without prejudice to the responsibility of the Issuer under the Prospectus.
+None of the Global Coordinator or the Joint Lead Managers accepts any liability in relation to the information contained or incorporated by reference in this Prospectus or any other information provided by the Issuer in connection thereto.
+The statements made in this paragraph are made without prejudice to the responsibility of the Issuer under this Prospectus.